MRIresearch/NeuroPipelines/containers/nklab-neurotools-v0.4/README.md

 ## Accessing different versions of FSL within the container
 This container uses an enclosed startup script (see `startup.sh` in directory `src`) - this script allows the environment variables of the container to be managed.

-* FSL v6.0.1 and Freesurfer v6.0.0 run as the default when you use `singularity run nklab-fsltrixsurf-v##.sif`.
-So for example to run recon-all in Freesurfer version v6.0.0 then just do `singularity run nklab-fsltrixsurf-v##.sif recon-all`
+* FSL v6.0.1 and Freesurfer v6.0.0 run as the default when you use `singularity run nklab-neurotools-v0.4.sif`.
+So for example to run `recon-all` in Freesurfer version v6.0.0 then just do `singularity run nklab-neurotools-v0.4.sif recon-all`
-* to run the HCP version of FSL (v5.0.6) or Freesurfer (v5.3.0) then use`--hcp as follows `singularity run nklab-fsl-v##.sif --hcp flirt`
+* to run the HCP version of FSL (v5.0.6) or Freesurfer (v5.3.0) then use `--hcp` as follows `singularity run nklab-neurotools-v0.4.sif --hcp flirt`
-* When using FSL 5.0.6 some commands like flirt may write out an output matrix in hexadecimal format.
-You can convert these to decimal format using the script /opt/bin/convertHex.sh
+* When using FSL 5.0.6 some commands like `flirt` may write out an output matrix in hexadecimal format.
+You can convert these to decimal format using the script `/opt/bin/convertHex.sh`
-* for freesurfer, a matlab source file is also available at /opt/bin/startup.m to be used with matlab scripts.
+* for freesurfer, a matlab source file is also available at `/opt/bin/startup.m` to be used with matlab scripts.
-* to run the development version of Freesurfer  then use`--dev as follows `singularity run nklab-fsltrixsurf-v##.sif --dev recon-all`
+* to run the development version of Freesurfer  then use `--dev as follows `singularity run nklab-neurotools-v0.4.sif --dev recon-all`
-* use --ciftify to source the correct version of msm for use in the ciftify pipeline
+* use `--ciftify` to source the correct version of `msm` for use in the ciftify pipeline

 ## Setting up custom environmental variables
 The fsl and freesurfer environments are sourced within the startup script.
 To tweak the environment you can source scripts nefore (`--sourcepre`), after (`--sourcepost`) or both after and before (`--sourceboth`) the fsl scripts are run.